jayrbolton/kbase-notes/sdk-plan.md

 * Consider setting versions in dependencies.json with wildcards (eg. to 1.2.* or 1.*) as the default for all installed apps.
 * In app dev, always automatically pull the latest commit on master without having to re-register
 * For docs, use inspiration from common-readme: https://github.com/noffle/common-readme
+* QuickCheck for apps based on KIDL specs (automatic tests based on the types)